aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to ODP via .NET" h2=".NET API to Export MHTML to ODP on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that can be used to easily convert MHTML to ODP in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the MHTML file format to PPTX.
+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to ODP.

+The Aspose.Total for .NET package is a comprehensive suite of APIs that can be used to automate the process of file format conversion.
+It includes a range of APIs that can be used to convert a variety of file formats, including MHTML, PPTX, and ODP.
+The PDF Processing API, Aspose.PDF for .NET, is a powerful tool that can be used to convert MHTML to PPTX.
+It provides a range of features that make it easy to convert MHTML to PPTX, including the ability to preserve the formatting of the original MHTML file.

+The Presentation Processing API, Aspose.Slides for .NET, is a powerful tool that can be used to convert PPTX to ODP.
+It provides a range of features that make it easy to convert PPTX to ODP, including the ability to preserve the formatting of the original PPTX file.
+It also provides a range of features that make it easy to customize the output ODP file, such as the ability to add text, images, and animations.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render MHTML to ODP in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform MHTML file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to ODP.
+Using the powerful package of File Format Automation APIs, Aspose.Total for .NET, you can easily convert MHTML to ODP in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the MHTML file format to PPTX.
+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to ODP.
+With these two APIs, you can quickly and easily convert MHTML to ODP with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}